fletch-r/conventional-commit-builder/README.md

 <img src="assets/SimpleCommitBanner.png" alt="simple commit" width="75%">

 ### Simple Commit is a VSCode extension that simplifies the commit process for developers.
-It provides an easy-to-use interface for writing commit messages and includes some useful features to help ensure consistent and meaningful commit messages.
+It provides an easy-to-use interface for writing commit messages and includes some useful features to help ensure consistent and meaningful commit messages

 ## Features